'Growth of nationalism' happening across the world: S Jaishankar

 "A large majority of people in India recognised that India's stature in the world has risen in the last five years," Jaishankar said.

 He said the government has kept alive and perhaps even strengthened expectation of change in India.
-The government looks different from outside than from inside, Jaishankar, who served as foreign secretary from 2015-18 said.
+The government looks different from outside than from inside, said Jaishankar, who served as foreign secretary from 2015-18 said.

 [S Jaishankar takes oath; Why he can be crucial for India's international relations]